Welcome to the Home Page of

 John Sinclair Portait

-John has been pioneering ecotourism in Australia since 1968, leading over 400 safaris.
-For 20 years he only led safaris for the voluntary conservation movement to help environmentalists have access to places which they wanted to protect.
-During that time he was employed as an organizer of adult education.
-His involvment in informal education since 1960 helped develop his style for providing excellent commentary and information on the places to be visited.
+His involvement in informal education since 1960 helped develop his style for providing excellent commentary and information on the places to be visited.
 In 1988, he began his own GO BUSH Safaris as a full time career.
-He personally leads all GO BUSH Safaris to almost every corner of Australia.
+He personally led all GO BUSH Safaris to almost every corner of Australia.
 This long experience has helped him develop a flexible, relaxed, management style.
-He is a competent camp cook.
-He also engages experienced assistants.
-He is a competent naturalist and a strong advocate for conservation.
-GO BUSH Safaris contributes in cash or kind over $10,000 to conservation in Australia annually.

 1967 - 1978 Hon Secretary, Maryborough Moonaboola Branch, Wildlife Preservation Society of Queensland Inc.